jono3030/jono3030/README.md

 I'm a data scientist and software developer located in Toronto.

-Repos are used for personal, non-propriatory projects.
+Repos on here are used for personal, non-propriatory projects.